PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 19:50:19
+Last updated: 2024-04-02 19:50:52
-Random Quote: Real success is finding your lifework in the work that you love. - David McCullough
+Random Quote: The wisdom of the wise, and the experience of ages, may be preserved by quotation. - Isaac D'Israeli